Linkerin/transactions/README.md

 ## Accouting transactions analysis tool

-Here is a simple tool based on Flask that analyse accouting transactions
+Here is a simple tool based on Flask that analyses accouting transactions
 according to several rules and creates alerts if something suspicious is found.